Manuvr/Digitabulum-Hardware/PowerPlant-Module/README.md

 A software-mediated single-cell li-ion battery manager for cases needing bursts of a few watts and supporting long periods of quiescent standby.

 ## Features
+* Dual output
+* Secondary regulator has three voltages (0, 2.5, 3.3), and can be changed dynamically.
-* Fused battery
+* Fused battery (resetable)
 * Charger and fuel gauge are both i2c
-* Secondary regulator has three voltages (0, 2.5, 3.3), and can be changed dynamically.
 * Integrated 4-bit level-shifter (i2c capable)
+* Accepts up to 20v input
 * 2.54 headers
 * Single-sided assembly for easy thermal-relief